jdbowma/docx-to-dita/README.md

 ### Installation:
 1. Install Python 3
 2. Install the python-docx module using pip (pip install python-docx)
+3. Install pillow (pip install pillow)
-3. Download the most recent, stable feature build of the docx-to-dita.py script and run it from a directory with properly configured permissions (the script needs to be able to read and write files)
+4. Download the most recent, stable feature build of the docx-to-dita.py script and run it from a directory with properly configured permissions (the script needs to be able to read and write files)
-4. Configure your keyword replacements from the settings window
+5. Configure your keyword replacements from the settings window
-5. Begin converting docx to DITA.
+6. Begin converting docx to DITA.

 ### Usage
 1. Click "Browse" next to the "Input .docx file" field and select a properly styled and formatted Microsoft Word (.docx) file.